| The

 Completeness of transition between disjoint

 logical value domains.
+Completeness

+criterion.
 Completeness

 of participation.
+Single-form

-completeness of expression
+completeness of expression Relationship

-of 4NCL to Boolean Logic
+of 4NCL to Boolean Logic Since

 4NCL uses TRUE and FALSE to differentiate data